esschillinger/typesprinter/README.md

 ```
 4. Open a browser and go to the output link `http://127.0.0.1:5000/`

-Alternatively, you can visit [TypeSprinter's website](http://typesprinter.herokuapp.com/) to play--no extra work required!
+Alternatively, you can visit the [TypeSprinter website](http://typesprinter.herokuapp.com/) to play--no extra work required!
 Currently hosting the 2/19/2020 version of the app.

 ## Race Another User

 Choose any `room_id` that you'd like and tell your friend(s) to join you in the same room!
-Supports 2+ players as well!
+Supports 3+ players as well!
 If you'd like to reuse the same `room_id` again, be sure that everyone that has joined has finished the race, otherwise the passage won't reset.

 ## Practice